JLCarveth/portfolio-backend/docs/deployment.md

 This document will cover the steps that I took to deploy both the backend and frontend onto a DigitalOcean VM using Nginx.

 ## Installing Required Software
-You'll need a couple software packages to properly deploy both the backend and frontent.
+You'll need a couple software packages to properly deploy both the backend and frontend.
 Depending on the distribution you chose, some of these tools may already be installed.
 - Nginx
 - MySQL
-- Node and NPM (Use Node Version Manager (NVM) for easy install)
+- Node and NPM (Use Node Version Manager (NVM) for an easy install)
 - Git for pulling the source code
 - Certbot for the SSL certificate